SANDAG/activitysim-cvm/activitysim/examples/example_odot_ldt/README.md

 # Random issues

 - in ldt_trip_generation_houeseholds, the ODOT model specification includes person-level variables in a household-level choice model.
 I'm not sure why we did that or how that works.
 Need to go back and look at ODOT code to figure it out.
-- LDT trip generation choice model seems to work for households.
-Need to add variable to household table.
-- In LDT trip generation for persons, there is an error.
-It appears the persons_merged table is empty.
 - In LDT trip generation for persons, is there a more elegant way to segment by trip purpose.